Coronavirus deaths climb by record 120 in single day, pass 4,000

 Testing

-The positive rate for tests received Tuesday was 17.30 percent compared with a record 1`9.28 the day before and 10.32 two weeks ago when there were 57,963 tests.
+The positive rate for tests received Wednesday was more than 3 percentage point than the17.29 the day before and 14.0 two weeks ago when there were 71,477 tests.

-The state reported 14.15 percent of people who tested for the first time were positive, compared with 16.21 the day before.
-Two weeks ago, the percentage was 9.06.
+The state reported 18.39 percent of people who tested for the first time were positive on tests received Wednesday, compared with 14.11 the day before.
+Two weeks ago, the percentage was 13.07.

-Palm Beach County has 18,656 cases out of 169,504 total tested for 11.0 percent, not including those awaiting tests and inconclusive.
+Palm Beach County has 18,656 cases out of 169,504 total tested for 11.0 percent overall, not including those awaiting tests and inconclusive.
 Anything 10.0 percent and above is considered out of "target range" by the health department.

 Miami-Dade leads with 55,961 positive cases out of 389,016 tested for 14.4 percent, and Broward is second with 25,102 cases and 244,653 tested for 10.3 percentage.